viragtripathi/redis-enterprise-docker/README.md

-## Goal: A 3 node Redis Enterprise cluster setup in Docker containers (For Development purpose only)
+## A 3 node Redis Enterprise cluster setup in Docker containers (For Development purpose only)

 ### Prerequisites